tirilsg/FYS3150-Project3/README.md

 ----------------------

 ### `particle_class.h`:
 Contains a class `Particle` that is used to define a particle by mass, charge, a position vector and a velocity vector.
-This class also contains a function `escape_test()` that checks whether the particle exsists within the bounds of the penning trap.
+This class also contains a function `escape_test()` that checks whether the particle exists within the bounds of the penning trap.

 ### `penningtrap_class.h`:
 Contains a definition of the class `PenningTrap`, that defines the environment within a penning trap, and uses this to define methods `evolve_forward_Euler(dt,t)` and `evolve_RK4(dt,t)` that estimates particle's movement within the trap, with the method `evolve_RK4(dt,t)` set as the default trajectory-estimation-method.
-The class contains definitions of booleans that defines whether the system is modelled as time-dependent (which is set to `false` by default), and whether the system estimates particle-trajectories by taking into consideration forces between particles that exsist within the trap (also `false` by default).
-Also contains a method `particle_add()` that adds a particle into our system, and a function `count_particles()` that conts the amount of particles within the system.
+The class contains definitions of Booleans that defines whether the system is modelled as time-dependent (which is set to `false` by default), and whether the system estimates particle-trajectories by taking into consideration forces between particles that exist within the trap (also `false` by default).
+Also contains a method `particle_add()` that adds a particle into our system, and a function `count_particles()` that counts the amount of particles within the system.

 ### `filltrap.cpp`:
 Contains a single function `fillPenningTrapWithRandomParticles(trap, number_of_particles)` that adds a number of Calcium ions into a system PenningTrap trap.